moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 ---
 title: Using Phala for Price Feed Oracles
-description: Learn how to use Phala's off-chain computing network to get reliable Ethereum Mainnet Chainlink Oracle token price feed data on your Tanssi EVM Appchain.
+description: Learn how to use Phala's off-chain computing network to get reliable Ethereum Mainnet Chainlink Oracle token price feed data on your Tanssi EVM appchain.
 ---

 # Launching Price Feeds with Phala